codingonapotato/WatchList-App/README.md

 categories.
 One refactoring I could do to my design could potentially be to add a field to the Media class that keeps track of which category the media objects belong to so that I can simply store everything in a single field in a single arraylist in the WatchList class.
 This change would help decrease the coupling between WatchList and Media.

+Additionally, perhaps I could extract a class called "Saver" that have fields of JsonWriter and JsonReader to handle the saving/loading functionality for the VisualWatchList class.
+This would help make my classes more cohesive and reduce coupling for VisualWatchList which would only need one field of Saver instead of a field of JsonWriter and JsonReader.

+I could potentially also have Watchlist implement the Iterable design pattern which would allow me to abstract the internal details (the fact that I have 3 separate fields of arraylists in a WatchList object) of the iteration and improve the way that my code is called from outside the Watchlist class.